 If you’d rather participate in a fancy-dress Christmas event yourself, why not join Glasgow’s Santa Dash [2020 Dates tbc]?
 Every year, thousands of people dress up as Santa and run a 5K track around the city centre raising money for charity.
 Tickets are extremely popular, so it’s best to get yours before they’re gone!

 Christmas around Scotland

 Stirling Christmas Market

-The historic city of Stirling is hosting a unique Christmas market on Sunday, 24 November.
-2019 Four local women got together earlier this year to set up the event that will bring festive cheer to the city.
+The historic city of Stirling is hosting a unique Christmas market on (2020 Dates tbc).
+Four local women got together earlier this year to set up the event that will bring festive cheer to the city.

 Local creative businesses will host stalls all day long.
 You’ll be able to purchase crafted gifts ahead of Christmas, from jewellery to candles, as well as food and drinks.
 Workshops will also be available throughout the day, from gingerbread for children, wreath making and calligraphy.